Biological and Personality Psychology

 Fang, Hoge, Heinrichs, Hofmann (2014).
 Attachment style moderates the effects of oxytocin on social behaviors and cognitions during social rejection: applying a Research Domain Criteria Framework to social anxiety.

 Soravia, Heinrichs, Winzeler, Fisler, Schmitt, Horn, Dierks, Strik, Hofmann, de Quervain (2014).
-Glucocorticoids enhance in vivo exposure-based therapy outcome in spider phobia.
+Glucocorticoids enhance in vivo exposure-based therapy of spider phobia.

 Tomova, von Dawans, Heinrichs, Silani, Lamm (2014).
 Is stress affecting our ability to tune into others?
 Evidence for gender differences in the effects of stress on self-other distinction.